-- Provide end of fishing season status report incorporating catch and effort data. - Complete survey reports immediately after each FIS to support RTM (triannual).

-- Advice note on the stock status of the SGPF prior to the commencement of the next fishing season (annual). - Stock assessment report on the SGPF to PIRSA Fisheries and Aquaculture (biennial 2020/21 and 2022/23). - Advice note on the bycatch monitoring work program. - Update relevant chapters in fishery stock status reports as required.
+- Provide end of fishing season status report incorporating catch and effort data. - Complete survey reports immediately after each FIS to support RTM (triannual). - Advice note on the stock status of the SGPF prior to the commencement of the next fishing season (annual). - Advice note on the bycatch monitoring work program. - Update relevant chapters in fishery stock status reports as required.